George Borg Olivier: Leader of the Opposition (1955–1958)

 The general elections of 1955, which were lost by the Nationalist party, were linked with the two competing proposals of integration with Britain and dominion status.
 The imperial authorities on the islands were accused of exerting undue pressure on the electorate by the Nationalist party, with the Governor, Major General Sir Robert Laycock, taking the unheard of step of addressing the electorate over the rediffusion at the start of the electoral campaign.
 The Nationalist Congress, held 24 April 1955, passed a resolution deploring the "scandalous and unconstitutional interference of the Governor."

-From 1955–58, Borg Olivier served as Leader of Opposition.
+From 1955–58, Borg Olivier served as Leader of the Opposition.
 He led the Nationalist Party delegations in June and September 1955 for the Malta Round Table Conference.
 In these meetings, the Nationalist members reiterated that "Malta ought be given full autonomy within the Commonwealth, autonomous in its relationship with the United Kingdom, but not with the rest of the Commonwealth and other independent nations.
 The matters dealing with defense, the Commonwealth and international relationships should be the equal responsibility of the governments of the United Kingdom and Malta."

 These constitutional demands were not met by the British government, which moved to agree in principle with Mintoff's demands for integration with Britain.
 A referendum was called, with Borg Olivier calling a boycott of the vote.
 Although the votes cast showed a substantial majority for integration, the outcome clearly showed that the nation did not approve of the proposals.
 Coupled with Borġ Olivier's attempts to expose British intrusions, and that "the Secretary of State for the Colonies is determined to bulldoze integration on the Island," support for the Malta Labour Party's proposal for full integration began to wane.

-With the decrease in British defence spending, and the British government's unwillingness to set dates for full equality between the Maltese and British people, the integration proposal was effectively dead.
+With the decrease in British defence spending and the British government's unwillingness to set dates for full equality between the Maltese and British people, the integration proposal was effectively dead.

 At this point, Mintoff resigned and declared a national day of protest.
 Riots broke out 28 April 1958.
-The governor declared a state of emergency with troops placed on standby to help the civil police.
+The governor declared a state of emergency, with troops placed on standby to help the civil police.
 After Borg Olivier's refusal to form a government, the governor was forced to declare a state of public emergency in Malta, suspending the 1947 Constitution.